 You’ve heard the saying “saving for a rainy day” plenty of times but sadly that rainy day is actually the vacation we decided to take a few months ago or when you went over your weekly budget.
 Our rainy day savings funds are meant to cover emergencies but these days it’s hard to build one that will cover more than just one emergency.

-Mint.com has some good advice on why you need an emergency fund and how much you should have stashed away; we’re here to tell you how to start a savings plan and get one going.
+Mint.com has some good advice on why you need an emergency fund and how much you should have stashed away; we’re here to tell you about starting a savings plan and how to get one going.